Political history of the United Kingdom (1979–present): Liz Truss (September–October 2022)

 The premiership of Liz Truss began on 6 September 2022 following a leadership election.
 Queen Elizabeth II's invitation for Truss to form a government was one of her last acts as monarch before her death just two days later.
 This saw Charles III ascend to the throne and the funeral of the late monarch dominating Truss's first weeks in office.

+With the appointment of Kwasi Kwarteng as Chancellor of the Exchequer, James Cleverly as Foreign Secretary, and Suella Braverman as Home Secretary, for the first time in British political history, no white men held positions in the Great Offices of State.

 Truss and Chancellor Kwasi Kwarteng unveiled a "mini-budget" on 23 September 2022 which proposed cutting various taxes against the backdrop of the ongoing cost-of-living crisis.
 The budget received significant backlash, with the price of the pound as well as Truss's approval rating to fall to record lows.
 Kwarteng resigned, with Jeremy Hunt taking over as chancellor, who reversed all proposals of the mini-budget within days; however this did not alleviate the political pressure on Truss.
 She announced her resignation on 20 October 2022, making her the shortest-serving prime minister to date.
 A leadership election was called to replace Truss within a week of her announcement.
 A head of lettuce gained international notoriety for outlasting Truss during a livestream by the Daily Star.